uccser/cs-unplugged/csunplugged/topics/content/en/binary-numbers/unit-plan/lessons/reinforcing-sequencing-in-binary-number-systems.md

 - Musical instruments
 - Mathematics equipment such as mini teddy bears
 - Glue a stick onto paper plates and have one side on and the other side off

+There is also an online interactive version of the binary cards [here](http://www.csfieldguide.org.nz/en/interactives/binary-cards/index.html?digits=8), from the [Computer Science Field Guide](http://www.csfieldguide.org.nz/), but it is preferable to work with physical cards.

+{panel end}

 ## Key Question